Armed men under the watch of Syrian security forces fire on protesters in central city of Homs, witnesses say.

 the dam’s waters in order to damage agricultural crops in the area”.

-Meanwhile, Syrians attended mass protests after Friday prayers in what has become a weekly ritual of demonstrations and a brutal crackdown by security forces.
+Syrians across the country continued their mass protests after Friday prayers in what has become a weekly ritual of demonstrations and retaliation by security forces.

-Opposition groups have dubbed Friday’s protests “Your silence is killing us’,’ in an attempt to mobilise large sections of the population that have not yet joined the protests, as well as Arab leaders who have remained silent on the crackdown in Syria.
+Opposition groups have dubbed this Friday’s protests ‘Your silence is killing us’, in an attempt to mobilise large sections of the population that have not yet joined the protests, as well as Arab leaders who have remained silent on the crackdown in Syria.

 In the Damascus suburb of Qatana, security forces armed with machine guns and other weapons arrived in pickup trucks overnight and carried out the arrests before searching for more protesters.